A Commercial Solution to IMO 2020 Regulation

 Petroleum industry stakeholders are carefully considering their options to achieve compliance and remain competitive in a post-2020 regulatory regime.

-While the IMO has suggested that sulfur emission requirements could be met through “equivalent methods” such as installation of exhaust gas cleaning systems or scrubbers aboard vessels, this option is widely seen as impractical and economically unfeasible.
+While the IMO has suggested that sulfur emission requirements could be met through “equivalent methods” such as the installation of exhaust gas cleaning systems or scrubbers aboard vessels, this option is widely seen as impractical and economically unfeasible.

 Refiners have turned their attention to addressing IMO 2020 regulation at the fuel source.
 Some refiners are looking to move away from processing sour feedstock altogether.
 Other refiners are looking to continue to process sour feedstock by reconfiguring their operations or implementing novel technologies.